Deficiencies (last 3 years)

 Visit Reason

-The inspection was conducted due to a complaint investigation regarding an allegation of sexual abuse reported by Resident #190 on 10/29/2024.
+The inspection was conducted in response to a complaint alleging sexual abuse of Resident #190 by a male staff member on 10/29/2024.

 Findings

 The facility failed to develop and implement written policies and procedures for thorough investigations of abuse allegations.
-The investigation into the sexual abuse allegation involving Resident #190 was incomplete, lacking documented interviews and thorough evidence collection.
-The facility concluded the allegation could not be verified due to insufficient investigation.
+The investigation of the sexual abuse allegation involving Resident #190 lacked documented evidence of thorough interviews and did not identify the alleged perpetrator.
+The facility concluded the allegation could not be verified due to insufficient investigation documentation.

 Deficiencies (2)